jomarcardoso/design-system-model/README.md

 Progressive Enhancement is a simple approach that focuses on technology as a product.
 We can see this method in libraries like Bootstrap, where the design and code are in the same place.
 The limitations of the technology will sometimes make it necessary to change the structure and, in some cases, the visual.
 For example, Bootstrap has used `float` CSS for its grid for many years because some browsers did not implement the flexbox features.

 Another way to use Progressive Enhancement is combined with Graceful Degradation.
 When it is necessary to support a very limited technology, the project can start with common features, but at the breakpoint, split the methods, and the limited technology has its own planning of features based on its limitations and can be improved if there is a new technology update or if the team finds a workaround to get closer to the main project.

+> Instead of starting with the advanced features supported on modern browsers, progressive enhancement starts with the most basic features supported on all browsers.
+The developer than adds the more advanced features, which are automatically available when the user accesses the application through a modern browser.

 Below is an example of how YouTube was on Internet Explorer, showing exactly how Progressive Enhancement works.
 There is a common base of backend data, URL, but the rendered pages are not the same.
 They decided not to create all features and remove what does not work on IE. For other browsers, pages with more updated features could be made and then apply Graceful Degradation.

 ![Youtube on Internet Explorer](https://github.com/jomarcardoso/design-system-model/assets/27368585/82d5ddfe-0aea-4939-8ab0-d2c9a9674865 "source: https://news.softpedia.com/news/YouTube-No-Longer-Working-for-Some-Internet-Explorer-11-Users-401553.shtml")